Daniel Ducruet: Personal life

 Ducruet's first marriage to Sandra Naccache ended in divorce in the mid-1980s.

 Ducruet's girlfriend Martine Malbouvier was six months pregnant with his first child when he went public with his relationship with Princess Stéphanie.
 His first son, Michaël Ducruet, was born in February 1992.
-On 26 November 1992, ten months after the birth of his first child, Ducruet had a second son Louis Robert Paul with Princess Stéphanie.
+On 26 November 1992, ten months after the birth of his first child, Ducruet had a second son, Louis Ducruet, with Princess Stéphanie.

 Stéphanie campaigned long and hard for her father to approve a marriage between her and Ducruet, since he was reluctant to sanction a marriage between the two.
 Only after the birth of their second child, a daughter Pauline Grace Maguy Ducruet, born on 4 May 1994, and his own double-bypass surgery did Prince Rainier give his blessing.
 Louis and Pauline Ducruet were legitimated by their parents' marriage and are currently 15th and 16th in line of succession to the Monégasque throne.

 On 1 July 1995 Ducruet and Princess Stéphanie were married in a civil ceremony at the Monaco town hall.

 Ducruet and Princess Stéphanie jointly invested in the Replay Store and Replay Cafe in Monaco.

 In September 1996, Ducruet's infidelity with Muriel "Fili" Mol-Houteman, Miss Bare Breasts of Belgium 1995, was photographed by the paparazzi and the images were published in the Italian tabloids Evatremila and Gente.
 Ducruet said that he was set up.
 At the height of the scandal, a 90-minute video of Ducruet's encounter with Houteman sold in Italy.
 When the story made headlines, Ducruet fled to Morocco.
 Upon his return he met with his wife who then submitted, to her father, a written request for a divorce, dated 16 September 1996.
 Princess Stéphanie divorced Ducruet on 4 October 1996.

 After the divorce, Stéphanie bought his share of their joint business interest in Replay Restaurant on Rue Grimaldi.

-Currently, he is married to Kelly Marie Carla Lancien.
+Currently, Ducruet is married to Kelly Marie Carla Lancien.
 They have a daughter, Linoué.